eProsima/Micro-XRCE-DDS-Client/examples/SubscribeHelloWorldBestEffort/README.md

 # SubscribeHelloWorldBestEffort example

 This example will show how to receive data from the DDS World creating a client subscriber in best effort mode..
-In order to compile this example, it is necessary to have the following profiles should be enabled:
+In order to compile this example, the following profiles should be enabled:

 - `UCLIENT_PROFILE_UDP`